universe-builders/universe-builders.github.io/void-survivors/technical-direction.md

 The physics in the game will be low-fidelity to reduce performance load on low-powered devices as the amount of collidable elements (players, invaders, ...) will be high.
 The results of colliding with an enemy will not result in a physical reaction, such as being pushed back, but will result in damage taken.
 This results in far less computation required and thus supports lower-end hardware and is the typical behavior in bullet-heaven game.

 ### 🏃‍♀️ Animation
 The animation in the game will be simple interpolation of key frames without using skeletal, procedural, or computationally expensive systems such as Inverse-Kinematics.
-This results in a far simpler to produce animations, less computation expensive animation system, and less bandwidth required to transmit animated assets.
+This results in lower production cost for animations, a less computational expensive animation system, and less bandwidth required to transmit animated assets.

 ### 🧠 Artificial intelligence
 The AI in the game will be simplistic to reduce performance load on low-powered devices as the amount of intelligent simulated agents (invaders) will be high.
 Invaders will be simulated using a simplistic finite state machine as it is highly performant, compared to that of behavior tree or more complicated GOAP graph, and will use simplistic steering behaviors (flocking, avoidance, interception, ...) to create more sophisticated grouping behaviors.